joelpeckham/jpeckham.com/content/projects/FORTH Compiler in Python.md

 Make sure you've added the correct python install path to the shebang at the top, then run with `./pyforth.py` and you should be good to go!

-Source code is available on [GitHub](https://github.com/joelpeckham/pyforth).
+The source code is available on [GitHub](https://github.com/joelpeckham/pyforth).